virtualos/BadVPN/README.md

 # Ubuntu 22 & Debian 12
-1. During installation if you encounter messages like "Pending kernel upgrade" or "Daemons using outdated libraries" or blah blah, **just hit "Enter" to continue!**
+1. During installation if you encounter messages like "Pending kernel upgrade" or "Daemons using outdated libraries" or blah blah, **Just hit "Enter" to continue!**

 2. Default port is **7302**
 ```shell